ECNUSSE-SoftwareEngineering/JUNIT_lab/README.md

-Please clone the Java files and do the assignment according to the requirement
+Please clone this project and do the lab assignments.